Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 In this project i have create a CRUD web api for heroes.
 You can create,read,update,delete a hero.
 In addition i have use Entity Framework Core and Code First technique.

-I have use the following technologies:
+I have use the following technologies and packages:
 - C#
 - .NET 6
 - Entity Framework Core
+- Serilog

 In addition i have implement the following:
 - Pagination (both page number and page size)